informeren/qgis-cartogram/README.md

 Try it out
 ----------

 To see the plugin in action simply import the demo data included with the plugin (*Vector → Cartogram → Add demo layer*).
-Then you can click the Cartogram button on the toolbar or select *Vector → Cartogram → Create cartogram…*.
+Then you can click the Cartogram button on the toolbar or select *Vector → Cartogram → Create cartogram*.

 ![Configure the cartogram creator](https://github.com/informeren/qgis-cartogram/raw/develop/assets/screenshot-setup.png)